AndreiTih/AndreiTih/README.md

 </p>

 🔭 I’m currently working on: portfolio.fit.
-A SAAS page builder for professionals that want to display their work online but don't want to go through the hassle of making and hosting a personal website.
+A SAAS page builder for professionals who want to display their work online but don't want to go through the hassle of making and hosting a personal website.
-The user chooses a template and their portfolio is hosted under a personal http link.
+The user chooses a template and their portfolio is hosted under a personal HTTP link.

-🌱 I’m currently learning: More about modern frontend frameworks and tooling such as Angular, React and TypeScript.
+🌱 I’m currently learning: More about modern frontend frameworks and tooling such as Angular, React, and TypeScript.
 <br>
 <br>
 ## 📂 Portfolio Website: